JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7998 days**.

-And here is a just a random fact -  **Sharks are capable of surviving on average six weeks without eating.
-The record observed in an aquarium is fifteen months by a species of shark known as the "swell shark."**.
+And here is a just a random fact -  **A 27 year old heir to a sausage empire was handed a ticket for 116,000 pounds for driving at 80 km/hr in a 40 km/hr zone.
+This is because the speeding tickets in Finland are based on how much money a person makes**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)